How to Train for a 5K: Couch to 5K Ultimate Guide

 5K Training Plan Tips:

-- Warm Up: Prior to each run, perform a 5-minute brisk walk and finish with a 5-minute cool-down walk.
+3. Warm Up: Before each run, perform a 5-minute brisk walk and finish with a 5-minute cool-down walk.

 Beginner 5K Running Training Program